Molded prototypes and low-volume production parts in as fast as 1 day

 Why Injection Molding at Protolabs?

 What is Injection Molding?

 Injection molding is a manufacturing process used to economically mass produce plastic parts, often from thermoplastic and thermosetting polymers.
 The first step in the process is to machine a mold from a block of metal material—typically steel or aluminum.
 The mold consists of two sides—an a-side and b-side—which enclose to form a cavity that is filled with plastic resin.
 After the tooling has been fabricated, it's placed into the injection molding machine, the a-side and b-side of the mold are clamped together, and the mold cavity is filled with a thermoplastic or thermoset resin.
 Within the mold, the liquid plastic solidifies into the final part.
 The mold is then opened and ejector pins help to remove the plastic part from the tooling.

-Injection molding is most commonly used for production runs of plastic parts that exceed volumes of 1,000.
+Injection molding's primary advantage is that it can economically manufacture large quantities of plastic parts, so it's commonly used for production runs of plastic parts.
 It can also be used for functional testing and bridge tooling.
-Common components manufactured with injection molding include housings and enclosures, snap-fits, optical lenses, .
+Common components manufactured with injection molding include housings and enclosures, snap-fits, optical lenses, connectors, toys, and other mass-produced plastic parts.
 It's often used in industries such as medical devices, automotive, and consumer electronics.

 “It has been very enlightening to us here at HP that we are able to get parts so rapidly out of the actual materials that we’re going to use in the final production.“